apache/hudi-rs/CONTRIBUTING.md

 All issues tagged for a release can be found in the corresponding milestone page, see https://github.com/apache/hudi-rs/milestones.

-Major features and critical bug fixes that are targeting the next release can be found in this [project view](https://github.com/orgs/apache/projects/356/views/4).
-Pull requests won't be tracked in the project view, instead, they will be linked to the corresponding issue.
+Features, bugs, and `p0` issues that are targeting the next release can be found in this [project view](https://github.com/orgs/apache/projects/356/views/4).
+Pull requests won't be tracked in the project view, instead, they will be linked to the corresponding issues.

 ## Prepare for development